 - Smartphone, tablet or computer

 Before you begin

 - Everyone in the group should think about languages that they learn about in school or use at home.
-If lots of people know some words of one language, see how everyone would feel about writing a letter in that tongue.
+If lots of people know some of the same words, see how everyone would feel about writing a letter in that language.

 - Connecting with people in other countries needs to be done safely and several weeks in advance of the session.
-Look at this guidance on international links before getting started, as well as brushing up on our safety and safeguarding procedures.
+Before you get started, look at this guidance on international links and brush up on our safety and safeguarding procedures.